 Many patients who appear to be fully recovered from relatively mild cases of COVID-19 are reporting a condition that is informally titled “Covid Brain” or “Covid Fog”.
-Reported symptoms include confusion, poor short-term memory, poor concentration, sleep disturbance, fatigue and trouble remembering words.
+Reported symptoms include confusion, poor short-term memory, poor concentration, seizures, anxiety, depression, sleep disturbance, fatigue and trouble remembering words.
 In severe cases, patients have even experienced delusions.
 These symptoms usually don’t develop until weeks after a patient first comes down with COVID-19.

 What is Causing “Covid Brain”?